 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 If your paper is accepted for publication, you will be asked to pay an Article Publication Charge (APC) to cover publications costs, which can normally be sourced from your funder or institution.
 This fee covers all publication costs (editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc) and ensures that all of the content is fully open access.
 This approach maximises the potential readership of publications and allows the journal to be run in a sustainable way.
 For a breakdown of costs, please click here.
-Please note that Journal Circadian Rhythms includes extra pre-production checks resulting in the additional £50 charge.
-This is included within the APC.

 Many institutions are now making funds available to support open access publications by their staff.